Goal of Lab 7:

 TIP:

 To isolate [oi], you can use visual information (look for the change in the shape of the spectrogram/waveform).
-You can also use your ears.
+You can also use your ears to verify that you haven’t captured any portions of the preceding [v] or following [s].

 Figure 7.7: Duration measurement